dalealleshouse/algorithms/list_data_structures/README.md

     locality](https://en.wikipedia.org/wiki/Locality_of_reference) which can
     have profound performance implications.
 See the [Memory Cache](../memory_cache/) section for more details.
+- *Maintains Order*: Maintains the order in which items are inserted

 ### Disadvantages
 - *Insertions*: Inserting a new item requires a larger contiguous section of